 Early Childhood Consultant

-Yolanda Satchell is a contractual early childhood consultant, and we are happy to have her services available to Smart Beginnings as a VSQI Rater & Mentor, as well as CDA Course Instructor and trainer.
+Yolanda Satchell is a contractual early childhood consultant, and we are happy to have her services available to First Connections VA as a VSQI Rater & Mentor, as well as CDA Course Instructor and trainer.
 She is the founder of the early childhood organization known as P.A.C.E.
 (Professional Advising & Career Empowerment).
 As a CDA Program Specialist, she is available to assist you with your Child Development Associates (CDA) credential questions.
-Contact her at (804)721-8536 or email@example.com for complete program information and CDA assistance.
+Contact her at (804)721-8536 or firstname.lastname@example.org for complete program information and CDA assistance.